daijingz/Data-Science-Machine-Learning/README.md

 Part 2: **davidteam (David's real estate team (ASSUME David is a sales representative of a real estate team))**

 The project "**davidteam**" is a simulated real estate team in David's imagination.
-It has a database that includes all informations that this real estate team has.
+It has a database that includes all information that this real estate team has (i.e. housing information, financial information).

 Part 3: **MoleWorld Farming and Fishing database (data science projects)**